jmportilla/Web-Scraping/sprint.md

 1. Using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api) find all New American Restaurants in SF.
 2. Store these records into MongoDB.
-2. How many New American Restaurants are there in SF?
+2. How many Gastropubs are there in SF?
 3. For each Restaurant, scrape the first page of reviews from each restaurant.
 4. For each Restaurant count how many 5 star reviews it has gotten.
 5. Now try to get metadata on all of the restaurants in SF